 Our North Carolina divorce lawyers know that going through family-related issues such as divorce and child custody matters can be one of the most stressful, challenging periods of an individual’s life.
 The McIlveen Family Law Firm’s goal is to make these difficult times a little easier for you.

 At McIlveen Family Law, we serve clients in North Carolina through our three offices located in Charlotte, Gastonia, and Raleigh.
 Although we do not service all counties in North Carolina, we are expanding our reach to include more service areas.
+Additionally, we have recently opened an office in Greenville, SC and we serve most of the surrounding counties.

 Currently, we have family law attorneys practicing in the following counties: Alexander County, Burke County, Cabarrus County, Caldwell County, Catawba County, Chatham County, Davidson County, Durham County, Edgecombe County, Franklin County, Gaston County, Granville County, Harnett County, Iredell County, Johnston County, Lee County, Lincoln County, Mecklenburg County, Nash County, Orange County, Rowan County, Stanly County, Union County, Vance County, Wake County, Warren County, Wilson County and Yadkin County.